-World Class Academy is committed to creating the world’s top junior mountain bikers and to engage each student on an individual basis.
-You do not have to be a pro rider to be in World Class, but we will engage you and push you in order to reach your goals.
-At World Class being an athlete means training, maintaining a healthy lifestyle, engaging your teammates, and constantly re-focusing on individual goals.
+World Class Academy is committed to creating the world’s top junior mountain bikers and engaging each student on an individual basis.
+You do not have to be a pro rider to attend World Class Academy, but we will engage you and push you in order to reach your goals.
+At World Class Academy, being an athlete means training, maintaining a healthy lifestyle, engaging your teammates, and constantly re-focusing on individual and team goals.
 Our coaches and teachers not only support our students but share in the journey and experience as well.

-While mountain biking is an individual support, at World Class we are first and foremost a team and will be working together in order to push each other physically and mentally as well as creating an atmosphere of safety, cooperation, and excellence.
+While mountain biking is an individual sport at World Class Academy we are first and foremost a team and will be working together in order to push each other physically and mentally as well as creating an atmosphere of safety, cooperation, and excellence.

 Creating an atmosphere and culture of safety is a fundamental part of World Class.
 Staff and students will work together to implement our safety and risk management procedures and to maintain a safe environment for training, learning, and growing.